 Structure of IVI

-IVI is led by a 9-member Board of Directors, which sets the organization’s vision and direction and provides guidance to the Executive Director.
-A 7-member Patient Advisory Council advises the Board on matters of patient focus and transparency.
-A 14-member Scientific Advisory Panel helps set IVI research priorities, steers the research agenda in collaboration with scientific leadership, and provides guidance on ongoing research efforts.
+IVI is led by a nine-member Board of Directors (Board), which sets the organization’s vision and direction and provides guidance to the Executive Director.
+A nine-member Patient Advisory Council advises the Board on matters of patient focus and transparency.
+A 10-member Scientific Advisory Panel helps set IVI research priorities, steers the research agenda in collaboration with scientific leadership, and provides guidance on ongoing research efforts.

-The Director of Communications will report to the IVI Executive Director and will lead the development and execution of IVI’s communications program.
-The director will manage internal and external teams and will have broad oversight for setting and maintaining IVI’s messaging and branding standards.
+The Director of Marketing & Communications will report to the IVI Executive Director and lead the development and execution of IVI’s marketing and communications program.
+The director will manage internal and external teams and have broad oversight for setting and maintaining IVI’s messaging and branding standards.

-- Lead a partnership with the Executive Director, Chief Science Officer, and Board to develop and execute a sustainable communications plan for the organization, including the identification of key audiences, messages, and channels
+- Lead a partnership with the Executive Director and Chief Science Officer to develop and execute a sustainable marketing and communications plan for the organization, including the identification of key audiences, messages, and channels.

 Messaging and Branding

-- Review, refine, and manage timelines, content, quality, and version control on products intended for public release, including press releases, social media, commentaries, web content, research briefs, full reports, RFPs, abstracts, etc.
+- Review, refine, and manage timelines, content, quality, and version control on products. intended for public release, including press releases, social media, commentaries, web content, research briefs, and full reports.

-- Facilitate revisions for accuracy, alignment with messaging, and consistent application of IVI’s visual branding standards
+- Conduct final review broadly with an eye for accuracy, alignment with messaging, and consistent application of IVI’s visual branding standards.

-- Work closely with the Executive Director, Chief Science Officer, and Board to develop and implement government affairs objectives.
+- Work closely with the Executive Director and Chief Science Officer to develop and implement health policy objectives.

 - Cultivate and maintain professional relationships with government entities, public service groups, and other organizations that help further IVI’s interests.

-- Stay abreast of legislation and potential legislation that would affect policy around value assessment.
+- Stay abreast of legislation (including pending) that would affect policy around value assessment.

 Outreach and Other Support

-- Develop press releases/pitches and maintain relevant press contacts for both earned media and commentaries
+- Partnering with public affairs firm, develop press releases/pitches and maintain relevant press contacts for both earned media and commentaries.

-- Develop and maintain conference attendance opportunities and evaluate and prioritize external publication and presentation opportunities; assist with the development of presentations, as needed
+- Partnering with Chief Science Officer and Director of Scientific Communications, develop and maintain conference attendance opportunities and evaluate and prioritize external publication and presentation opportunities; assist with development of presentations, as needed.

-- Assess IVI’s current communications portfolio and its effectiveness in supporting organizational objectives; identify and recommend changes and additions to the program
+- Assess IVI’s current marketing and communications portfolio and its effectiveness in supporting organizational objectives; identify and recommend changes and additions to the program.